modxcms/mab-recommendations/README.md

 2. Once the recommendation has been reviewed, typically after a MAB meeting, the (Vice-)Chair calls for a vote on the recommendation according to the [Voting Protocol](https://modx.com/community/modx-advisory-board/mab-voting-protocol).
 These votes will be cast by the MAB members by commenting on the pull request with a :+1: or :-1:
 3. When the vote ends (after 14 days or when all MAB members voted), the (Vice-)Chair ends the vote and either accepts the pull request, merging the recommendation into the repository, or closes the pull request.

+**Only MODX Board Members may cast a vote.
+The Chief Architect and Chief Maintainer of the MODX Leadership are also granted one vote each.
+Votes may not be edited after they have been cast.**